 The Ingo and Friends photo project captures the connection between Ingo and his bird friends.
-Ingo prefers to pose with an owl, but a hawk often appears in his pictures as well.
+Ingo prefers to pose with an owl.
+But a hawk often appears in his pictures as well.

 Photographer Andy Seliverstoff’s enthusiasm for big dogs is why we have these adorable images.
 He saw how attached his friend’s daughter was to their Great Dane and knew it would make a keepsake photo.

 The series went viral, revealing the unique friendship between kids and their large furry friends.
-He hopes that the love we see between dogs and kids makes us all a little kinder.
+He hopes the love we see between dogs and kids makes us all kinder.

 24. Urban Dogs

 She loves to play with textures and reflections to create her polished images.
-She also uses natural and artificial light with historical or modern urban settings.
+She also uses natural and artificial light in historical or modern urban settings.
 These photos show us the endless possibilities that cities provide for dog photographers.

 After looking at her pictures, go out and get inspired by your hometown!

 If you like pet photography, you’re probably familiar with the niche’s typical style.
-We tend to see a blurry and smooth background with vivid colours.
+We tend to see a blurry and smooth background with vivid colors.
 Or, we get simple portraits from the pet’s eye level.

 But, there’s a photographer who thinks a bit outside the box.
 Kaylee Greer creates a new look that captures her model’s quirks and personalities with a unique approach.
 She uses a wide-angle lens and shoots from below.